nicholasgriffintn/deno-exploration/README.md

 - The Oak middleware is a bit trickier to setup than similar middlewares on Express

 - Getting data from the body within a post API is slightly more complex than Express by default, although there may be a middleware that makes this easier.

+## Pros / Cons

+- Deno is considered performant, with some saying that it is more performant than Node.js: https://deno.land/benchmarks, however, some are also saying that Node.js is more performant, so it probably depends on experience.

+- Type checking appears to run at compile time, which may result in slower deployments, however checking outside of runtime may appear to be a benefit to some.